MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-03-visual-scripting.md

 The *Negate* node makes the value of *IsPlaying* change to the opposite of whatever it's currently set to.
 When the scene starts, *isPlaying* is false (the default).
 When the Play/Stop button is clicked, the *Negate* node causes *isPlaying* in the **Set Object Variable** node to be set to true and this makes the video play.
 When the button is clicked again, the *Negate* node will cause *isPlaying* to be reset to false and this will make the video stop.

-### Turning the video on or off
+### Play the video or display a still image

-Now we'll add the nodes that detect if *isPlaying* changes; the video will play or stop based on that change.
+Now we'll start creating Section 2 of the script graph.
+You'll add the nodes that detect if *isPlaying* changes; this determines whether to play the video or display a still image in Station 3.1's WebSlate.

 1. In the lower part of the graph, add a *Get Object Variable* node and set its value to *isPlaying*.
 (You can right-click in the graph and then select **Add Node**.
 Search for *get object*.)